-- Contaminated water or ice
+- contaminated water or ice

-- Fruits or other foods
+- contaminated fruits or other foods

 If you plan to travel to a country where hepatitis A is common, you should get the hepatitis A vaccine before you go.
 You can also lower your chances of getting hepatitis A by avoiding uncooked foods and untreated tap water.

-- Feeling sick to your stomach
+- feeling sick to your stomach

-- Feeling very tired
+- feeling very tired

-- No appetite and weight loss
+- no appetite and weight loss

-- Fever and sore muscles
+- fever and sore muscles

-- Jaundice – yellowing of the skin and whites of the eyes
+- jaundice (yellowing of the skin and whites of the eyes)

-- Dark urine and pale stools
+- dark urine and grey stools

-Children under six years of age often have no symptoms, and only a few children will develop jaundice.
+Children under 6 years of age often have no symptoms, and only a few children will develop jaundice.